 Kelp can grow and be farmed anywhere seaweed grows.
 Maine Sugar Kelp is cultivated during the fall-winter off-season by local fishing families.
 The Kelp farming process follows these steps:

 Kelp farming is carbon-negative and requires no land, irrigation, or pesticides to be grown!
 It’s naturally easy-to-grow and low-maintenance.
 Kelp also locally mitigates the effects of ocean acidification!

 Kelp fights climate change by removing carbon from the ocean, helping to improve water quality and mitigate the effects of ocean acidification.

 Kelp is one of the most nutrient dense foods on the planet, packed with minerals, vitamins, and antioxidants.
 Don’t take our word as medical advice by any means, but kelp offersa variety of health benefits!

 Just a few kelp benefits worth noting include:

 Safe to say that kelp is a “superfood”!
 That said, if you’re a woman who’s pregnant or breastfeeding or are taking thyroid medications, you shouldavoid kelpsupplements or speak to your physician about potential interactions before consuming them.

 The reasoning behind this is that kelp actually is a fantastic source of iodine.
 Therefore,consuming kelp while pregnant can be safe in moderation – just always be sure to consult your doctor if in doubt!

-Our team at North Coast Seafoods proudly partners with Atlantic Sea Farms to source our kelp, which is grown by local, independent family farmers in the clean, cold waters of Maine.
+Our team at North Coast Seafoods proudly partners with Atlantic Sea Farms to source our kelp, which is grown and hand-harvested by local, independent family farmers in the clean, cold waters of the Gulf of Maine.